14 months · 20 countries · 100+ cities

 During the Yugoslav wars, Bosnian Serbs surrounded Sarajevo and attacked local civilians.
 This track was used for artillery installations by the attackers to fire on residents inside the city.

-I wanted to focus on building the design education project I started in Spain.
+I wanted to focus on building out the design education project I started in Spain.

 So I settled into a flat in the center of Tel Aviv and got to work.